Bisimilarity in fresh-register automata: Preliminaries

 A binary relation $R\subseteq \conf\times \conf$ is a \boldemph{bisimulation} if for each $(\kappa_1,\kappa_2)\in R$ and each $\ell\in\Act$, we have: \begin{enumerate} \item if $\kappa_1\xrightarrow{\ell} \kappa_1'$, then there is some $\kappa_2\xrightarrow{\ell}\kappa_2'$ with $(\kappa_1',\kappa_2')\in R$; \item if $\kappa_2\xrightarrow{\ell}\kappa_2'$, then there is some $\kappa_1\xrightarrow{\ell}\kappa_1'$ with $(\kappa_1',\kappa_2')\in R$. \end{enumerate} We say that $\kappa_1$ and $\kappa_2$ are \boldemph{bisimilar}, written $\kappa_1\sim \kappa_2$, just if there is some bisimulation $R$ with $(\kappa_1,\kappa_2)\in R$. \end{defi}

 Let us recall that bisimilarity has a very natural game-theoretic account.
 Given two configurations, one can consider a \emph{bisimulation game} involving two players, traditionally called {\em Attacker} and {\em Defender} respectively.
 They play rounds in which Attacker fires a transition from one of the configurations and Defender has to follow with an identically labelled transition from the other configuration.
 In the first round, the chosen transitions must lead from the configurations to be tested for bisimilarity, while, in each subsequent round, they must start at the configurations reached after the preceding round.
 Defender loses if he cannot find a matching transition.
 In this framework, bisimilarity corresponds to the existence of a winning strategy for Defender.
-The process of playing a bisimulation game naturally favours Attacker as the decision maker but, thanks to the forcing technique of \cite{JS08}, it is possible to construct transition systems in which Defender effectively ends up making choices. \srnote{Have cut the forcing diagram from here as per the suggestion of Review 2.} \cutout{ By mimicking the pattern of transitions shown below,
+The process of playing a bisimulation game naturally favours Attacker as the decision maker but, thanks to the forcing technique of \cite{JS08}, it is possible to construct transition systems in which Defender effectively ends up making choices.

-we can arrange for the Defender to force the Attacker to visit particular states during a bisimulation game.
-The nodes in the figure represent {configurations}: if the bisimulation game reaches $(\kappa^1,\kappa^2)$, Defender can force the game to proceed to {$(\kappa_1^1, \kappa_1^2)$ or $(\kappa_2^1, \kappa_2^2)$.} }